 Leadership Lakeland is administered by a steering committee and the board of directors of the Lakeland Area Chamber of Commerce.
 This group guides the program’s structure, budget, fees and candidate selection.
-Nominations will open March 1, 2014 for Class XXXII.
+Nominations will open March 1, 2015 for Class XXXIII.

 Leadership Lakeland enhances the development of long-term leadership in the community by: